MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ### Windows 11 Desktop on Surface Hub

-If you have [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 11 Pro or Windows 11 Enterprise, you'll need to turn on Automatic framing for the Surface Hub Smart Camera.
-By default, Automatic framing is turned off.
+If you have [migrated your Surface Hub](surface-hub-2s-migrate-os.md) to run Windows 11 Pro or Windows 11 Enterprise, you'll need to turn on automatic framing for the Surface Hub Smart Camera.
+By default, automatic framing is turned off.

-- To turn on Automatic framing, go to **Settings > Bluetooth & devices > Manage Cameras>  Surface Hub 2 Smart Camera.**
+To turn on automatic framing, go to **Settings > Bluetooth & devices > Manage Cameras>  Surface Hub 2 Smart Camera.**

 ### Windows 10 Desktop on Surface Hub